zudenkovas/barcode-scanner/README.md

 <img src="./HomeScreen.jpg" height=480>
 <img src="./CameraScreen.jpg" height=480>

+This repository contains two implementations of the app:

-The app is built using Expo, TypeScript, React Native Paper and Redux.
+* React Native: Expo, TypeScript, React Native Paper and Redux.
+* Ionic: Capacitor, Redux, Phonegap Plugin Barcode Scanner.

 The backend is a REST API provided by Airtable.

 ## Tasks

 Project management has created tasks related to the app and put them on the Kanban board.
-Pick a single task and try to solve it within a reasonable amount of time (~2h).
+Pick an implementation and try to solve one of the tasks within a reasonable amount of time (~2h).

 ---